funkhaus/Rest-Easy/README.md

 This example fetches the current page of your site and returns its data (the contents of which are the same as `jsonData` above) as a JSON object.
 Right away, you've got a working RESTful API with plenty of detailed information at your disposal.

 ### Using Filters
 Let's say you want to make a custom field called `_my_custom_field` available in the JSON data.
-Add the following to your `functions.php` file:
+Add the following to your theme's `functions.php` file:

 ```php
 function add_custom_field($input){